On Leave (October 19, 2020 - April 6, 2021)

 - Traditional knowledge systems

-I am a Canada Research Chair in the Cumulative Impacts of Environmental Change.
-My research focuses on the human dimensions of global environmental change, and I am particularly interested in the cumulative impacts of climate change and resource development for communities.
-I lead a diversity of initiatives in this area, including projects focusing on climate change vulnerability and adaptation, and traditional knowledge (with a major focus on the Arctic and South Pacific Islands Region).
-Knowledge co-production and transmission, disaster risk reduction, food security and health are overarching topics within these themes.
-I am developing novel approaches to involving traditional and scientific knowledge in climate change adaptation and resource management, and I am involved in developing new approaches to monitoring climate change impacts and adaptations in the Arctic.
-I welcome communications with other researchers, professionals, and potential graduate students with overlapping interests.
+My research and teaching focuses on the human dimensions of global environmental change, and I am particularly interested in the cumulative impacts of climate change and resource development for communities.
+I lead a diversity of initiatives in this area, including projects focusing on climate change vulnerability and adaptation, and traditional knowledge with a major focus on the Arctic and South Pacific Islands Region.

 BA (Honours) Geography (Laurentian); MA International Studies (UNBC)